Pelosi holds open option of another term as House Dem leader | Times Leader

 “A great deal is at stake, because we will be in a presidential election,” Pelosi said.

-Over the weekend, following Sen. Catherine Cortez Masto’s victory in Nevada.
+Over the weekend, Democrats clinched control of the Senate following Sen. Catherine Cortez Masto’s victory in Nevada.
 But in the House, a majority remains unsettled with neither party having yet reached the 218 seats needed to control the 435-member chamber.
-As of Sunday, Republicans had 211 seats compared with 204 for the Democrats, with 20 races still to be called by The Associated Press.
+As of Sunday, Republicans had 212 seats compared to 204 for the Democrats, with 19 races still to be called by The Associated Press.

 Some races can take days or even weeks to call.